 The 2019 Conference Evaluation Committee evaluates the ICMA Annual Conference.
 The committee will meet twice in Nashville: Sunday, Oct.
 20, 2019 and Wednesday, Oct.
 23, 2019.
 Committee members are appointed for a term of one year.
 Attendance at the conference is required.

 The Conference Planning Committee plans the ICMA Annual Conference.
-The 2019 committee will be planning ICMA's 105th annual conference in Nashville, Tennessee.
+The 2019 committee has been planning ICMA's 105th annual conference in Nashville, Tennessee.
 The committee had an orientation meeting on Tuesday, Sept 25, 2018, during this year’s conference in Baltimore.
-The committee’s main meeting will be held in Nashville beginning at 5:00 p.m. on Friday, November 16, 2018, and will adjourn by noon on Sunday, November 18th.
+The committee’s main meeting was held in Nashville on Friday, November 16, 2018.
 Committee members are appointed for a term of one year.

 The Advisory Board on Graduate Education (ABGE) is a member group that meets jointly with professors of public administration for the purpose of enhancing the education of future local government management professionals.
 ABGE members are appointed by ICMA's executive director and work hand-in-hand with NASPAA's Local Government Management Education Committee through two subcommittees: Academic Connections and Filling the Pipeline.
 ABGE members have created a number of useful tools for improving the education of future managers, including Model Internship Guidelines and Guidelines for Managers Who Teach, which can be found at icma.org/teach.
 The ABGE is made up of about 70 members and meets annually at the ICMA conference and holds conference calls throughout the year.
+Volunteers should be adjunct faculty, guest instructors/lecturers, full-time academics, or otherwise interested in developing the future of the profession and academic/practitioner relations.